-Transition from private accounting to ESA 2010 national accounting concepts items, production of fixed assets, travel expenses, and financial expenses.
-The values are grossed up to the total population of enterprises during the compilation process and it is impossible to provide a separate value of each conceptual adjustments.
+Transition from private accounting to ESA 2010 national accounting concepts separate value of each conceptual adjustments.
 It means that the value of output and intermediate consumption, in the "Basis for NA Figures", includes implicitly conceptual adjustments in the ESA 2010 process table.
 Production and allocation of FISIM is a separate item for conceptual adjustments in the ESA 2010 process tables.